Photos : Noirstone | Nicole Lui | Gaiashare| Pinterest | Unsplash

-1. Patch the gut with nutrients such as probiotics, DGL, collagen, bone broth, apple cider vinegar, homemade fermented foods, long chain fats such as flaxseed oil or fish oil (along with chewing your food as it's an important part of pre-digesting the food, however if you have hard time to produce saliva or enzyme α-amylase, you might consider taking digestive enzyme to help along).
+1. Patch the gut with nutrients such as probiotics, DGL, collagen, bone broth, apple cider vinegar, homemade fermented foods, long chain fats such as flaxseed oil or fish oil (along with chewing your food as it's an important part of pre-digesting the food, however if you have hard time to produce saliva or enzyme α-amylase and other enzymes, you might consider taking digestive enzyme to help breaking macronutrients into smaller molecules).

-2. Prebiotics are good paired with probiotics and help bowel movements, in order to get the waste out of your body, however if you have SIBO, it’s a good idea to take a break from Prebiotics as they feed bad gut bacteria as well.
+2. Prebiotic are good paired with probiotics and help bowel movements, you need a good variety of prebiotic to feed different gut bacteria in order to get the waste out of your body, however if you have SIBO, it’s a good idea to take a break from Prebiotic as they feed bad gut bacteria as well.

 4. Consume healthy fats, fresh veggie, fruits.
 For meat intake, prefer grass fed, non antibiotics, and non hormone treated.
 Reduce processed foods, laxatives, eliminating dairy and grain products completely.
 Especially watch out for sugar and high sodium intake.
 Follow low GI diets, Keto, Keto-tarian, or similar that fit your specific needs.

 5. Stay hydrated by drinking filtered water along with taking vitamin C will definitely help flush out toxins and support collagen production.

 Topical application, also known as transdermal delivery, is a route for active ingredients to be delivered across the skin.
 It requires maximizing absorption formulation and strategies by choosing the right chemical structure, measurements, and formulating techniques to support and ensure the active ingredients are delivered to the outer affected layers as well as the bloodstream for additional internal distribution.